fenago/puppet-course/advanced/md/Lab_5.md

 ### There\'s more\...

-In addition to simple messages, we can output variables[]{#id325436371 .indexterm} within our notify statements.
+In addition to simple messages, we can output variables within our notify statements.
 Additionally, we can treat the notify calls the same as other resources, having them require or be required by other resources.